RussianCow/stag/Readme.md

 Roadmap
 -------

-Right now, the goal is to get Stag as stable as possible and to cover all (or most) use cases for it.
+Right now, the long-term goal is to get Stag as stable as possible and to cover all (or most) use cases for it.
 A short-term goal is to make the test suite more comprehensive.
 Eventually, I'd like for Stag to support pretty-fying the output, as right now it outputs all the HTML condensed into one line.

 Other than that, the goal is to actually get some users!